peterldowns/peterdowns.com/md/my-startup-experience.md

-Title: My Startup Experience
+Title: Gap Year Dreams
 Author: Peter Downs
 Date: Sunday, December 29, 2013

-# My Startup Experience

-Sometime I have a hard time writing down my thoughts.
-This is a particularly long story so I'm going to go ahead and start from the beginning.
-This is the story of how I got to where I am now, from where I was then.
+# Gap Year Dreams

+As it says in [my short "about" page](/about.html), I'm 20 years old and I work in San Francisco.
+What that page does not include is how I ended up with a full-time job at the tender age of 18.
+How I moved across the country on a whim to see if I could make it in the tech world; how I put off one of my dreams (to go to MIT) to pursue another; how I left my home and my family and my friends and put myself in an extremely uncomfortable situation, just to see what it would be like.
+Sometimes I have a hard time writing down my thoughts so I'm going to just go ahead and start from the beginning.

 ### April 2012

 I think it was in April that I began talking with Hyperink.
-I had skimmed through the "Who's Hiring" page on Hacker News and they were one of the few companies that was interesting to me — I was interested in natural language processing, and they were an ebook company.
+I had skimmed through the "Who's Hiring" page on Hacker News and they were one of the few companies that was interesting to me — I wanted to work on natural language processing, and they were an ebook company.
 Mek Karpeles, their lead engineer, interviewed me over Skype.
-I remember feeling like I hadn't done all that well, but he must have liked me because the last question was directly related to a project I had been working on for a couple of months.
+I remember feeling like I hadn't done all that well, but he must have liked me because the last question was directly related to [a project I had been working on for a couple of months](http://bookshrink.com).
 This is a great interview technique, although now I tend to open with it — asking questions about applicants' past projects really gives them a chance to show what they know.

 The next day, Hyperink asked me to fly out for a day of on-site interviews.
 My parents were surprised (they didn't know I was looking for a job) but excited